gbv/beaconspec/appendices.md

 # Glossary

+annotation
+  : additional description of a link given as Unicode string.
 BEACON
   : is a data interchange format as specified in this document.
 BEACON file
-  : is a link dump serialized in BEACON text format.
+  : is a link dump serialized in BEACON format.
-BEACON text format
+BEACON format
   : is a condense format to serialize link dumps as specified in this document. link
-  : is a triple of source URI, target URI, and annotation. link dump
+  : is a triple of source URI, target URI, and annotation.
+The latter is the empty string, if missing. link dump
   : is a set of links and meta fields with common relation type for all links. link token
-  : is a Unicode string in a BEACON files used to construct a link. source database
+  : is a Unicode string in a BEACON files used to construct a link. source URI
+  : identifier where a link points from. target URI
+  : identifier where a link points to. source database
   : is the set (or superset) of all source URIs in a link dump. target database